Blazored/LocalStorage/README.md

   - Key()
   - ContainKey()

-**Note:** Blazored.LocalStorage methods will handle the serialisation and de-serialisation of the data for you, the exception is the `GetItemAsString[Async]` method which will return the raw string value from local storage.
+**Note:** Blazored.LocalStorage methods will handle the serialisation and de-serialisation of the data for you, the exceptions are the `SetItemAsString[Async]` and `GetItemAsString[Async]` methods which will save and return raw string values from local storage.

 ## Configuring JSON Serializer Options
 You can configure the options for the default serializer (System.Text.Json) when calling the `AddBlazoredLocalStorage` method to register services.